2017 Award – Niagara Falls, Canada

 2015 Award – Adelaide, Australia

-Three candidates, from 29 applications worldwide, were selected as finalists for the 3rd Airbus GEDC Diversity Award.
-On 1 December 2015, Airbus and the Global Engineering Deans Council (GEDC) named Professor Fadi Aloul of the American University of Sharjah (AUS) in the United Arab Emirates recipient of the 2015 Award for Diversity in Engineering Education.
-Professor Aloul was selected as the Award recipient for his key role in developing a common first-year programme at the AUS, which introduces undergraduate students to the engineering profession, stimulating their critical thinking, creativity and innovation.
-To date, over 10,000 students from 92 nationalities have taken part, with an average of 35 percent female students.
+Three candidates, from 29 applications worldwide, were selected as finalists for the third Airbus GEDC Diversity Award.
+On 1 December 2015, Airbus and the Global Engineering Deans Council (GEDC) named Professor Fadi Aloul of the American University of Sharjah (AUS) in the United Arab Emirates as the recipient of the 2015 Award for Diversity in Engineering Education.
+Professor Aloul was selected for his key role in developing a common first-year programme at the AUS, which introduces undergraduate students to the engineering profession, stimulating their critical thinking, creativity and innovation.
+To date, over 10,000 students from 92 nationalities have taken part, with an average of 35% female students.

 2014 Award – Dubai, UAE

 Three finalists were selected from over 20 candidates from 12 countries for the 2014 Award.
 They presented their ideas before a distinguished evaluation committee at the World Engineering Education Forum (WEEF) in Dubai.
 Their selection criteria focused on the measureable success of the initiative, the transferability of the idea and the potential to inspire others.

 Marita Cheng was selected as the recipient of the 2014 Airbus GEDC Diversity Award at the World Engineering Education Forum (WEEF) in Dubai on 3 December 2014.
 She received $10,000 to support and develop her work in this field.